andybalholm/redwood/starlark.md

 - `path`: the request’s URL path.
 It can be changed to fetch a different URL.

+- `header`: a dictionary containing the request’s HTTP headers.

 - `acls`: a set containing the ACL tags that have been assigned to the request.
   If you modify the set, it can affect the action that Redwood takes.